sampadadiwan/IRM_CompanyMain/process_documents/Esigning Process.md

   - With Docusign, the cancellation is basically voiding the envelope.
   - We hit the cancel esign API (we can also send the reason for voiding).
+  - The envolope can also be voided by the receipient of the document/envolope.
   - If we get a **success response**, we update the document:
     - `esign_status` to **cancelled/voided**
     - Update the document's esignatures to **cancelled/voided**